joshuamckenty/pinet/README.md

 Secure
 ------

-  [ ] can list, upload and register images
-  [ ] euca-describe-images works
+  [ ] x509 certificate generation
-  [ ] users exist and have ec2 credentials
+  [ ] can list, upload and register images using real apis [ ] users exist and have ec2 credentials
   [ ] api calls are validated and ran as a user
-  [ ] x509 certificate generation
-  [ ] security groups works
+  [ ] keypairs work

 Wow
 ----

   [ ] works with dashboard
   [ ] network with subnets/vlans works
   [ ] can allocate and attach public IPs
+  [ ] security groups works
   [ ] instances can access their user-data, meta-data

 Installation